TSCMC/TSCMC.github.io/areas/ucl/fmcity.md

 This building has a concrete construction with the building itself reaching all the way down to the sea floor.<br>
 The Lacon Tower is the corporate headquarter for all of Lacon's subsidiaries that operate in the overworld.
-The building incorporates a scheme dubbed "perpetual construction," wherein the building is never truly *complete*, instead being constantly expanded upward as the company's need expands.<br>
+The building incorporated a scheme dubbed "perpetual construction," wherein the building is never truly *complete*, instead being constantly expanded upward as the company's need expands.
+However, this came to an end when the building reached the 50th floor in April 9, 2025.
+The building now has a definite top with roof an intricate roof element covering up the middle.<br>
 The building's interior employes a modular design, where sections of it can be divided up with wooden walls and doors and modified at an instant's notice to respond to changes in space needs of the different departments of the company.<br>